 Project-based learning is a teaching method in which students gain knowledge and skills by working for a long period to investigate and respond to an authentic, engaging, and complex question.
 The teacher drives the question, while students are encouraged to take responsibility for their work.
 This allows students to go in a direction on their own but still stay on course with the question at hand.

 While still integrating many subjects to meet content standards, project-based learning gives students 21st-century skills such as leadership in planning, critical thinking, creativity, and decision making.
 These skills are essential to a student’s education as it readies them for the challenges, problems, and questions they may face during their lifetime.

-Students at Legacy School do not get lost in the crowd, as class sizes are extremely small in comparison to other Omaha private and public schools.
+Students at Legacy School do not get lost in the crowd, as class sizes are extremely small compared to other Omaha private and public schools.
 Along with a teacher that holds a bachelor’s or master’s degree in education, every class has the support of a full-time teacher’s assistant.
-Having this team of educators in every classroom allows for the flexibility necessary to educate the whole child, based on individual needs.
+Having this team of educators in every classroom allows for the flexibility necessary to educate the whole child based on individual needs.

 Instead of teaching at a larger district, Legacy School elementary teachers choose to teach at Legacy because they are compassionate about teaching to each child.
 Teaching through differentiated instruction allows teachers to connect to each child’s educational journey, giving teachers a new-found love for their occupation.

 In addition to Legacy School’s exceptional educational approach, the 11 acres of outdoor learning and playing space outside the physical building allows for real-world experiences that cannot be found anywhere else.

 Students receive an ample amount of scheduled outdoor recess each day in zoned areas.
 Further, the space is sectioned out for individual classroom usage so teachers often bring their lessons out of the building and into nature.